 The Astro Pak Advantage

-With nearly 60 years of experience in the industry, Astro Pak offers quality precision cleaning services to meet the requirements for hundreds of industry specifications, including those of aerospace contractors, ULA, NASA, the Department of Defense, and many private organizations.
+With over 60 years of experience in the industry, Astro Pak offers quality precision cleaning services to meet the requirements for hundreds of industry specifications, including those of aerospace contractors, ULA, NASA, the Department of Defense, and many private organizations.
 Our scientists and experts provide guidance and consultation on precision cleaning to some of the world’s most prestigious institutions.
 These include JPL, Lawrence Livermore National Laboratory, MIT, Cal-Tech and others.
 Our Research & Development professionals can develop a customized precision cleaning process that meets nearly any requirement.